outmoded/postmile/Readme.md

-﻿# About
+﻿Postmile is a collaborative list making tool built using JS, Node.js, and MongoDB.

-Postmile is a collaborative list making tool built using JS, Node.js, and MongoDB.
+# About

 Postmile is based on the discontinued experimental Yahoo!
 Sled project initially published at: https://github.com/yahoo/postmile.

 # To Do